M.Div. Contextual Education

 For a list of CPE sites, please refer to www.acpe.edu.

 Occasionally, students choose to spend an entire semester or academic year in a full-time field placement.
 For example, a student might serve as a full-time college chaplain, away from STH.
-Students can receive 4 credits for 240 hours per semester and 8 credits for 480 hours per semester.
-If the planned internship is not at a BU STH-accredited site with a BU STH-certified supervisor, students must complete a student-initiated site placement form.
+Students can receive 3 credits for 260 hours per semester and 6 credits for 520 hours per semester.
+If the planned internship is not at a BU STH-accredited site with a BU STH-certified supervisor, an agency or ecclesial site application must be completed.
 If the internship is also meeting a denominational and/or dual degree requirement, the student should confer with one of the Directors of Contextual Education on matters of coordinated communications and requirements from respective institutions.